rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 For the following options, you **must** specify the specific availability zone (`ec2_az`) that the IDs are associated with in the driver options.

 * **Encrypted** (`encrypted`): Whether or not the volume should be encrypted.
-Note: Since v0.8.8, when no AMS KMS ID is specified, the default customer master key (CMK) will be created and/or used.
-For any version prior to v0.8.8, specifying AWS KMS ID is required when using this option.
+Note: As of Rancher v1.6.11+ with `rancher/storage-ebs:v0.8.11`, if no AWS KMS ID is specified, the default customer master key (CMK) will be created and/or used.
+For any previous version, specifying the AWS KMS ID is required when using this option.
 * **AWS KMS ID** (`kmsKeyId`): The full ARN of the AWS Key Management Service (AWS KMS) customer master key (CMK) to use when creating the encrypted volume.
-Note: optional when specifying encrypted since v0.8.8
+Note: As of Rancher v1.6.11+, this is optional when selecting encrypted.
 * **Snapshot ID** (`snapshotID`): The snapshot from which to create the volume.
 * **Volume ID** (`volumeID`): The ID of an existing volume to use.